Clinical Trial and Human Research Rules for NIH Proposals

 Still not sure?
 Visit their extensive list of case studies to find studies analogous to your work described and defined.
 Especially if you are doing observational studies, which can be particularly tricky to classify, NIH advises you to contact your program officer should your research fall into a gray area that could be a clinical trial but maybe isn’t.

 This includes K awards.
-K’s have now been divided into “clinical trial required” and “no independent clinical trial.”
+K’s have now been divided into “clinical trial required” and “independent clinical trial not allowed.”
 Here’s some relevant language from a K01 RFA:

-This Funding Opportunity Announcement (FOA) is designed specifically for applicants proposing to serve as the lead investigator of an independent clinical trial, a clinical trial feasibility study, or a separate ancillary study to an existing trial, as part of their research and career development.
-The ancillary study must also meet the NIH clinical trial definition.
-Applicants not planning an independent clinical trial, or proposing to gain research experience in a clinical trial led by another investigator, must apply to companion FOA (PAR-18-419).
+This Funding Opportunity Announcement (FOA) is designed specifically for candidates proposing to serve as the lead investigator of an independent clinical trial, a clinical trial feasibility study, or a separate ancillary clinical trial, as part of their research and career development.
+(PA-20-176).

-This Funding Opportunity Announcement (FOA) is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary study to a clinical trial that is itself comprised of a clinical trial intervention(s).
+This Funding Opportunity Announcement (FOA) is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or a separate ancillary clinical trial.
 Applicants to this FOA are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.
-Applicants proposing a clinical trial or an ancillary study (that is itself a clinical trial) to an ongoing clinical trial as lead investigator, should apply to the companion FOA (PAR-18-418).
-[Note: Use this one if your mentor or the parent project for your study is doing a clinical trial but your project is not a clinical trial.]
+(PA-20-190)

 If you’re writing a K and doing a clinical trial as it is now defined, your reviewers will also be judging it on additional trial-related criteria, such as whether you show you have the ability to implement your clinical trial, as well as whether you have or plan to get the training necessary in data management and statistics relevant to performing your trial.
 In addition, they will consider if your mentors are qualified to train you in performing this trial, and whether your study is feasible, reasonable, and well-designed.
 They will also review your study timeline.
 (Remember, reviewers have been considering these features all along, only now many of the criteria will be explicitly examined.)